-Premiere: Footshooter - Portals featuring Slam the Poet and Izzy Risk (Famous Friends)
+Premiere: Footshooter - Portals (Famous Friends)

 A few months back, at the height of what feels like a distant summer, we discovered Barney Whittaker aka Footshooter at Brainchild Festival.
 We were immediately drawn into his delicious production, which nods to 2-step, dub, house, hip-hop and broken beat, while offering plentiful space for collaborations that sing, speak or spit.